1993 North Sumatra gubernatorial election: Alleged support rigging for Siregar

 The chairman of the United Development Party fraction in the Regional People's Representative Council of North Sumatra, Syufri Helmi Tanjung, stated his concern about the support rigging by different organizations for Siregar.
-Tanjung refused to name the parties that conduct support rigging and stated that "You [reporters] could feel and know who's rigging [the support]."
+Tanjung refused to name the parties that conducted support rigging and stated that "You [reporters] could feel and know who's rigging [the support]."

 The fractions inside the council responded differently about this allegation.
 Mudyono and the Indonesian Democratic Party fraction stated that the formal support for the candidates should be delivered through deliberation to prevent conflict.
 Meanwhile, the Golkar and military fraction viewed the support rigging as no more than an internal disagreement in the organization.

 Official announcement and support

 In early May 1993, the official list of candidates was announced.
-The Regional People's Representative Council of North Sumatra approved three candidates, namely Raja Inal Siregar, Mudyono, and KRT Sinambela (as the Rector of the Mpu Tantular University).
+The Regional People's Representative Council of North Sumatra approved three candidates, namely Raja Inal Siregar, Mudyono, and KRT Sinambela (then Rector of the Mpu Tantular University).